satellite-image-deep-learning/techniques/README.md

 * [Land use classification using Keras](https://examples.pyviz.org/landuse_classification/Image_Classification.html#landuse-classification-gallery-image-classification)
 * [Detecting Informal Settlements from Satellite Imagery using fine-tuning of ResNet-50 classifier](https://blog.goodaudience.com/detecting-informal-settlements-using-satellite-imagery-and-convolutional-neural-networks-d571a819bf44) with [repo](https://github.com/dymaxionlabs/ap-latam)
 * Image classification of UCMerced using [Keras](https://examples.pyviz.org/landuse_classification/Image_Classification.html#landuse-classification-gallery-image-classification) or alternatively [fastai](https://medium.com/spatial-data-science/deep-learning-for-geospatial-data-applications-multi-label-classification-2b0a1838fcf3)
+* [Water Detection in High Resolution Satellite Images using the waterdetect python package](https://towardsdatascience.com/water-detection-in-high-resolution-satellite-images-using-the-waterdetect-python-package-7c5a031e3d16) -> The main idea is to combine water indexes (NDWI, MNDWI, etc.) with reflectance bands (NIR, SWIR, etc.) into an automated clustering process

 ## Semantic segmentation
 Whilst classification will assign a label to a whole image, semantic segmentation will assign a label to each pixel